 Asked how the nano-chip brain implant works, Lipps explained, “The NSL Arabic version, for instance, has a complete Arabic alphabet and dictionary with over 20,000 common words which are electronically translatable from English literally within nanoseconds.
 In a simple outpatient procedure, the NSL chip is implanted into the corpus callosum portion of the left side, or the language center, of the brain and activated.”

 Dr. Lipps then showed illustrations of the procedure which is done through arthroscopic surgery.
 “As soon as a soldier thinks out the phrase he wants to say,” he continued, “he pushes a button that is also implanted discretely underneath the skin on the soldier’s upper left side of the head.”
 Dr. Lipps explained that when the soldier goes to speak, it appears he is tapping his head as if he is thinking of what to say, and voila, his words come out of his mouth in the language he has implanted.
 In this case, Arabic.

-Initial test results indicate a 97.6% success rate on the battlefield and the nano-chip is already being used by many servicemen and women today.
+Initial test results indicate a 97.6% success rate on the battlefield and the nano-chip, unlike the less well-known penis brain, is already being used by many servicemen and women today.
 Now that the product has been tested and proven to be efficient in Arabic, a Mandarin Chinese model is being tested on businessmen from various industries who find it necessary to communicate in Chinese with their business counterparts in China.
 The NSL Chinese version should be available to the business world within two to three months.